 - You can study the profiles of each of the attorneys that you are interested in.
 Don’t just read what they say about themselves.
 Everyone wants to looks good.
 Pay more attention to what their clients have to say about them.

-- Avvo allows you to ask questions to lawyers online for free.
+- The website allows you to ask questions to lawyers online for free.
 Although obtaining the answer to a single question may not help you a lot, it may be helpful to see which lawyers take the time to provide you with an intelligent answer.

 Is Avvo perfect?
 Of course not!
 And neither is TripAdvisor.com in choosing hotels and Yelp.com in choosing restaurants.
 However, my wife and I consult both of these websites, and find that they are accurate about 90% of the time.

-In order to consider other factors which I believe are important in choosing an immigration attorney, watch our video Immigration Lawyers: What to Know Before You Hire One.
+In order to consider other factors which I believe are important in choosing an immigration attorney, watch our video How to Select An Immigration Lawyer.